Priangshu-18/IncredibleIndia-FlagAnimation/README.md

 - Connect With Us

 ## About
-IncredibleIndian-FlagAnimation is a simple project aimed at creating a visually appealing animation of the Indian flag using HTML and CSS.
+IncredibleIndia-FlagAnimation is a simple project aimed at creating a visually appealing animation of the Indian flag using HTML and CSS.

 ## Preview
 ![image](https://github.com/Priangshu-18/IncredibleIndia-FlagAnimation/assets/157562695/7f074a16-5bdd-44e8-8dbf-1c5f4477895a)